microsoft/FluidFramework/experimental/dds/tree/api-report/experimental-tree.api.md

 import { ISharedObjectEvents } from '@fluidframework/shared-object-base';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { ITelemetryBaseEvent } from '@fluidframework/core-interfaces';
+import { ITelemetryBaseProperties } from '@fluidframework/core-interfaces';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';
 import { ITelemetryLoggerExt } from '@fluidframework/telemetry-utils';
-import { ITelemetryProperties } from '@fluidframework/core-interfaces';
 import { ITree } from '@fluidframework/tree';
 import { SharedObject } from '@fluidframework/shared-object-base';
 import { TypedEventEmitter } from '@fluid-internal/client-utils';